labres/server/README.md

    For example, `http://localhost:8000`

-3. Start the server with `./gradlew bootRun`
+3. Start the server with `$ SPRING_PROFILES_ACTIVE=dynamo ./gradlew bootRun`

-   Make sure the `dynamo` profile is not set.
-If it is, the local endpoint will be ignored
+## How to run locally without dynamo

+1. `$ ./gradlew bootRun`

 ## Profiles

-- `dynamo`: When enabled, ignores the local dynamo endpoint.
-Since it will run on AWS, it will then find the real DynamoDB.
+- `dynamo`: When enabled, uses Dynamo DB for storage instead of an in-memory HashMap

 - `notify`: When enabled, POSTs a JSON object to the given endpoint with the external order number that was just updated